tagomoris/shib/README.md

     $ hive --service hiveserver2

-NOTE: hiveserver should be configured as `hive.server2.authentication=NOSASL`!
+NOTE: hiveserver should be configured as `hive.server2.authentication=NOSASL`, and engine `hiveserver2` does not support databases.

 ### Node.js